ME-ai-agents/docs_prod/ME.ai_FDD_Impl Strategy & Business Value.md

 ## 1. Strategic Implementation Overview

 The ME.AI Neural Core Mesh Architecture implementation follows a value-driven approach that balances technical innovation with measurable business outcomes.
-This roadmap provides a detailed plan for a phased rollout that prioritizes immediate business value through IT support automation in Year 1, followed by expansion into broader enterprise capabilities in Year 2.
+This roadmap provides a detailed plan for a phased rollout that prioritizes immediate business value through IT support and device management capabilities, delivered through an agentic AI platform rather than traditional automation.

 The implementation strategy is anchored on four key principles that drive both technical development and business value realization: